The Advance-Design is a light and medium duty truck series by Chevrolet, their first major redesign after WWII

 Truck is in great condition runs and drives well.

 More info: Listing has ended.
-Search on eBay for similar 1943 GMC
+Click to search on eBay for similar 1943 GMC (Affiliate link)

 Seller's other items: 1958stevea